7 reasons why ground-floor apartments are desirable—instead of dealbreakers

 Don't underestimate this point—even simple moves in NYC add up.

-Or as Splendore explains it: "If the first-floor shareholders do not live in a co-op that requires large deliveries through the basement, first-floor delivery of appliances and move-in/move-outs can be much simpler by not requiring the use of an elevator, requesting elevator protection, or inconveniencing other shareholders."
+Or as Splendore explained it: "If the first-floor shareholders do not live in a co-op that requires large deliveries through the basement, first-floor delivery of appliances and move-in/move-outs can be much simpler by not requiring the use of an elevator, requesting elevator protection, or inconveniencing other shareholders."

 That would seem to apply to renovations, too, where the meter is running every time workers have to wait for the service elevator.